MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.1 - Intro to Security Concepts/README.md

 Loss of Integrity- data was corrupted.
 STUXNET worm- changed the code on the centrifuge machines in an Iranian nuclear.

 Loss of Availability- data is inaccessible, a common reason is a DDos attack= Distributed Denial of Service.
+Hackers infected more than 145,000 internet- attached devices like camera and ordered them to flood Krebs website with traffic.

 Response- When something wrong is detected what you can do to fix the problem.

-Confidentiality- Data is not revealed
+Confidentiality- Data is not revealed Example: Were going to release the game on the 17th.
+Oh they are releasing on the 17th let me tell the newspaper.

-Integrity- Data is intact- not modified or corrupted
+Integrity- Data is intact- not modified or corrupted Example: Were going to release the game on the 17th, let me change that to the 21st, were going to release the game on the 17th.

 Availability- Data is accesible for other users.
+Example: were going to release the game on the 17th.
+Other person ....xxxx.

 ### Application / Personal Research / Summary
 > In your own words, write a summary of this lesson and connect it to yourself and the real-world.
 If needbe, do a rapid research on the topic to help with you summary